vrenetic-inc/vrenetic-ai-cli/README.md

 -----------

 * ANN can have only single output
-* Workflow assumes unique ANN outputs on the same layer
+* Workflow assumes unique ANN outputs on the same layer and unique global output names

 TODO
 ----

 #### PoC
-* Introduce "workflows" as topology of ANNs
 * Add dummy Workflows with serial, parallel and mixed topology
-* Add dummy ANNs with 2 inputs for AND, OR, NAND, NOR, XOR expressions and 1 input NOT expression
+* Add dummy ANNs with 2 inputs for NAND, OR, NOR, XOR expressions

 #### MVP
 * Add [OpenCL](https://www.khronos.org/opencl/) generic support